Bezoar: History

 In 1567, French surgeon Ambroise Paré did not believe that it was possible for the bezoar to cure the effects of any poison and described an experiment to test the properties of the stone.
-A cook in the King's court was sentenced to death and chose to be poisoned.
-Paré administered the bezoar stone to the cook, but it had no effect, and the cook died in agony seven hours after taking the poison, proving that contrary to popular belief, the bezoar could not cure all poisons.
+A cook in the King's court was sentenced to death and chose to be poisoned rather than hanged, under the condition that he would be given a bezoar after the poison.
+Paré administered the bezoar stone to the cook, but it had no effect, and the cook died in agony seven hours after taking the poison, proving that – contrary to popular belief – the bezoar could not cure all poisons.

-Modern examinations of the properties of bezoars by Gustaf Arrhenius and Andrew A. Benson of the Scripps Institution of Oceanography show that when bezoars are immersed in an arsenic-laced solution, they can remove the poison.
+Modern examinations of the properties of bezoars by Gustaf Arrhenius and Andrew Benson of the Scripps Institution of Oceanography show that when bezoars are immersed in an arsenic-laced solution, they can remove the poison.
 The toxic compounds in arsenic are arsenate and arsenite; each is acted upon differently by the bezoars: arsenate is removed by being exchanged for phosphate in brushite found in the stones, while arsenite is bound to sulfur compounds in the protein of degraded hair, which is a key component in bezoars.

 A famous case in the common law of England (Chandelor v Lopus, 79 Eng Rep. 3, Cro.
 Jac.
 4, Eng.
 Ct.
 Exch.
-1603) announced the rule of caveat emptor ("let the buyer beware") if the goods they purchased are not in fact genuine and effective.
+1603) announced the rule of caveat emptor ("let the buyer beware") if the goods purchased are not in fact genuine and effective.
 The case concerned a purchaser who sued for the return of the purchase price of an allegedly fraudulent bezoar.

-Bezoars were important objects in cabinets of curiosity and natural history collections, mainly for their use in early modern pharmacy and the study of animal health.
+Bezoars were important objects in cabinets of curiosity and in natural-history collections, mainly for their use in early-modern pharmacy and in the study of animal health.

 The Merck Manual of Diagnosis and Therapy notes that consumption of unripened persimmons has been identified as the main cause of epidemics of intestinal bezoars and that up to 90 percent of bezoars that occur from excessive consumption require surgery for removal.

 A 2013 review of three databases identified 24 publications presenting 46 patients treated with Coca-Cola for phytobezoars.
-The cola was administered in doses of 500 ml to up to 3000 ml over 24 hours, orally or by gastric lavage.
+Clinicians administered the cola in doses of 500 ml to up to 3000 ml over 24 hours, orally or by gastric lavage.
 A total of 91.3% of patients had complete resolution after treatment with Coca-Cola: 50% after a single treatment, with others requiring cola plus endoscopic removal.
 Doctors resorted to surgical removal in four cases.